-None of the impacts are likely to eliminate the significance of any archeological sites, because they generally involve small areas of much larger sites.
+None of the impacts are likely to eliminate the significance of any archeological sites, because they generally involve small, disturbed areas of much larger sites.
 Therefore, Alternative 1 could impact archeological sites, but these impacts are not major and can be minimized and mitigated.
-With implementation of mitigation measures Cultural-MM-1 and Cultural-MM-2, the residual impact of Alternative 1 on archeological sites would be short-term, minor, and adverse compared to the No Action Alternative.
+With implementation of mitigation measure Cultural-MM-1, the residual impact of Alternative 1 on archeological sites would be short-term, minor, and adverse compared to the No Action Alternative.